samyak1409/internship-tasks/Task 3/README.md

 # Task 3

-This directory contains the code which extracts the block details & transaction details of all the blocks (~10M, yes you read it right 🤯) from [ATOMScan](https://atomscan.com/blocks/).
+This directory contains the code which extracts the block details & transaction details of all the blocks (~10M, yes you read it right 🤯) from [ATOMScan](https://atomscan.com) (a blockchain explorer for Cosmos (ATOM)).